 2. When it’s crumbly add 1/3 of the broth and knead/mix until integrated.

-3. Add the remaining masa harina and integrate.
+1. Add the remaining masa harina and integrate.

-4. Add 1/3 broth and integrate.
-Then add the remaining of the broth and knead for another 15 minutes by hand or 6 to 8 minutes at medium power in mixer.
+2. Lastly, add the remaining of the broth and knead for another 15 minutes by hand or 6 to 8 minutes at medium power in mixer.
 If using low speed, beat for 10 minutes or so.

 Note: When using a hand mixer, I like to finish the last part of kneading by hand so that I don’t burn the mixer’s motor.
+At this point the masa is heavy and dense.

 How do I know when the masa is ready?